tylim88/Efficient-Typescript-Mororepo/README.md

 5. Ready for use with Husky and lint-staged(for pre-commit linting).
 6. Remove unused imports during linting.
 7. Ignore unused variables or arguments that are named with a leading `_`.
-8. During pre-commit, Prettier is run a second time in addition to linting, as it covers a wider range of extensions.
+8. During pre-commit, Prettier is run a second time in addition to linting, as it covers a wider range of extensions and ESLint fix only warnings and errors.
 9. Warn of `console.log` usage in the development environment, and throw errors for its use in pre-commit and CI. `console.info`, `console.warn`, and `console.error` do not trigger any warnings or errors.
 We allow `console.log` with a warning in development to accommodate common usage, but prevent its usage in pre-commit and CI to maintain a cleaner codebase.

 ### 2. Typescript Config